xuefeng-cvr/Tiny-Obstacle-Discovery/README.md

 **Note:** This version has been slightly improved on the basis of the original work, mainly including the following points:

  - Training code is slightly changed, ROC performance is improved.
- - For higher efficiency, the basic edge detection algorithm uses structured edge detection.
+ - For higher efficiency, the basic edge detection algorithm uses structured edge detection [1].
  - The modules in the system are largely accelerated, although there is still a lot of room for improvement.
  - To be consistent with other works in community, in the instance-level evaluation, the IoU is defined as the Intersection over Union between predicted proposals and the ground truth bounding boxes,